tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 ---

-### Step 2: Install Kubernetes Cluster on EC2 Instances using Kubeadm
+### Step 2: Install Kubernetes Cluster on EC2 Instances

+Second Step we will be installing a Kubernetes Cluster using provided scripts - [Master Node Installation Script](https://github.com/tahershaker/Kubernetes-Demo/blob/main/DeployEnv/DeployMgmtClustOnAWS/InstallFiles/InstallMasterNode.sh) & [Worker Node Installation Script](https://github.com/tahershaker/Kubernetes-Demo/blob/main/DeployEnv/DeployMgmtClustOnAWS/InstallFiles/InstallWrokerNode.sh) that uses kubeadm to install and configure the kubernetes cluster.

-> Please Note: In this step we will be accessing the Master Node using SSH, the KeyPair to be used with the SSH should be already in our local machine.
+Please Note: In this step we will be accessing the Master Node using SSH, the KeyPair to be used with the SSH should be already in our local machine.
 Either you already have it or the script above will create it and download it to your local machine.
 By default the script will download it in the location where you ran the script and will have the name of kube-demo-key-pairs

 1. Change the permissions of the SSH KeyPair file
 ```bash